-Jilissa Zoltko Flaunts Her Insane Booty Poolside While Wearing A ‘Little Black Bikini’
+Jilissa Zoltko Flaunts Her Insane Booty Poolside While Wearing A 'Little Black Bikini'

-Jilissa Zoltko gave fans something to talk about in a new Instagram post on Thursday, January 28.
-The American model shared a smoking-hot snapshot that showed her rocking a skimpy, thong bikini that did nothing but favors for her curves as she enjoyed the sunny weather by the pool.
+Jilissa Zoltko gave fans something to talk about with a new Instagram post on Thursday, January 28.
+The American model shared a smoking-hot snapshot which captured her rocking a skimpy, thong bikini that did nothing but favors for her curves as she enjoyed the sunny weather by a pool.

-Jilissa rocked an all-black two-piece swimsuit that showcased her insane figure.
-The top featured fully-lined cups that hardly contained her shapely breasts, which showcased a hint of her sideboob from certain angles.
-The plunging neckline also exposed her voluptuous cleavage.
-Thin straps provided support and clung to her shoulders, highlighting her slim arms.
+Jilissa sported an all-black two-piece swimsuit which showcased her insane figure.
+The top featured triangle cups which revealed a hint of sideboob, while the plunging neckline exposed her voluptuous cleavage.
+Thin straps provided support and went over her shoulders, highlighting her slim arms.

-She sported matching thong bottoms.
-The low-cut waistline displayed plenty of skin around her toned midsection, particularly her flat stomach.
-The waistband helped accentuate her small waist and hips, and the high leg cuts highlighted her lean thighs.
-Notably, the back portion displayed her perky derriere.

-The second snap showed the babe in a similar pose.
-She positioned her hands in front of her waist and angled her head to the side.
+The second snap captured her in a similar pose.
+She put her hands in front of her waist and angled her head to the side.
 She closed her eyes and smiled brightly.
-In the last pic, she turned around to showcase more of her body.
+In the last pic, she turned around to showcase a different angle of her body.
 She stood sideways with one knee bent.
 The hottie spiced things up by tugging at her thong, pulling the waistband up to tease her admirers more.

-Jilissa left her blond hair untied and let the wavy strands cascade down her shoulder and back.
+Jilissa left her blond hair loose and let the wavy strands cascade down her shoulders and back.
 She accessorized with a pair of gold earrings, a bangle, and a ring.

 In the caption, the hot law student wrote something about her set and added a black heart emoji.
 She also shared that her bikini was from PrettyLittleThing and tagged the brand in the post.